ZLoverty/zloverty.github.io/code/notes.md

     This is the image where I compare original, pdf and svg savefig outcome:
     [compare](/assets/images/2022/01/svg-pdf-compare.pdf)

-3. Matplotlib colormap: mpl has a convenient way of creating discrete colormap for curves. [more info](https://matplotlib.org/stable/tutorials/colors/colormap-manipulation.html)
+4. **Matplotlib colormap.** `matplotlib` has a convenient way of creating discrete colormap for curves. [more info](https://matplotlib.org/stable/tutorials/colors/colormap-manipulation.html)

     ```python
     from matplotlib import cm